lorenzoR21/Computer-Vision-Project/README.md

 ## Model
+The [main notebook](notebook/parking_slot_classification.ipynb) contains the development and training of the real-time parking slot classification model.
+The model used is an improved version of the MobileNetV3 model.
+The model takes as input the images of the individual parking slots.
+In particular, the images of individual parking slots are extracted from images of entire parking lots using the coordinates of the individual parking slots.
 ## Integration of the classification model with the mobile app
 <img src="https://github.com/lorenzoR21/Computer-Vision-Project/blob/main/readme_images/app_parking.jpg" width="200" height="444">   <img src="https://github.com/lorenzoR21/Computer-Vision-Project/blob/main/readme_images/ann_image.png" width="590" height="444">